 Metro Kolomenskaya or Kashirskaya (line 2, green.)

 This centrally located zoo established in 1864 now features over 5,000 animals and birds.
 Visitors’ comments are mixed with a negative bias.
+The zoo offers animals for adoption.
 Ticket price: RUR 500, concessions apply.
 Open daily except Monday, from 10.00 a.m. to 05.00 p.m.

 Metro Metro Krasnopresnenskaya (line 6, brown) or Barrikadnaya (line 7, purple.)

 This “alphabet soup” stands for the Exhibition of the People’s Economy Achievements.
-This vast area in the north of Moscow conceived in 1930th as a venue for demonstration of the Soviet Union’s might now is a spacious park with an amusement zone, exhibition pavilions, sports grounds, cafes, restaurants and gardens.
+This vast area in the north of Moscow conceived in 1930th as a venue for demonstration of the Soviet Union’s economic might now is a spacious park with an amusement zone, exhibition pavilions, sports grounds, cafes, restaurants and gardens.
 It is also the coolest area in Moscow, according to meteorologists.
 The area is open daily and round the clock.
 Admission fees may apply for certain events.
+In winter, the Europe's largest skating rink is open here.

 Metro VDNkH, (line 6, orange.)